ndarosa2/CS598_DL4H_Project/README.md

 Data Preprocessing Instructions
 ------------
-The original paper's GitHub has a that README.md provides data processing reproduction steps; however, more detailed steps along with possible necessary troubleshooting is provided below:
+The original paper's GitHub has a that README.md provides data processing reproduction steps; however, more detailed steps along with possible necessary troubleshooting are provided below:

  1. Download this GitHub's repository.
 Other than a couple files, this repository hosts the same files found in the original paper's repository (patient_trajectory_prediction), but with minor script modifications and with some files moved to a different folder.
  	* Modifications included: added lines to calculate total parameters, added with.torch_nograd() to some files to save memory and increase speed, and changed torch.cuda.set_device(1) to torch.cuda.set_device(0) since only tested with one active GPU.